Website Manager

 Can my child play on a team with his friends?

 Yes!
 ATLL allows each player to request up to three friends whom they would like to have on their team.
-In many cases all three requests will be granted.
+In many cases all three requests can be granted.
 Depending on team size and balance and the other child’s requests, you may only get one or two friend requests granted.
 If you only request one other child or if you only request the children of a manager or assistant coaches then your chances of getting your friend request will be lower.
 It is recommended that you confirm with those other kids what division they plan to play prior to registration.
-Changes can be difficult and
+Changes are not made

 Can I request a manager?